 Although an accidental drowning seemed fully plausible, nagging questions lingered for those paying attention.

-READ More: How to Color a Campfire
+READ More: How to Live with a Bisexual Husband

 Noguchi himself raised some of those questions in his 1983 book, Coroner.
 Why, he wondered, did Wood slip out to the yacht’s stern in the middle of the night and untie the dinghy?
 Where was she going?
 And why did it take so long for the men aboard to realize she was gone?